Duophonic (album)

-Duophonic is the debut album by American vocal duo Charles & Eddie, released in 1992.
+Duophonic is the debut album by American vocal duo Charles & Eddie, released in August 1992.
 The album has influences of "classic Northern soul of the '60s and '70s", and includes the worldwide smash hit "Would I Lie to You?" along with two further singles: "NYC (Can You Believe This City?)" and "House Is Not a Home".

 Critical reception

 Amy Linden from Entertainment Weekly gave the album an A, writing, "By laying silky harmonies on top of gritty hip-hop beats, gospel organ fills, and languid guitars, Charles & Eddie’s Duophonic creates an R&B paradise."
+Terry Staunton from NME felt it "turns out to be a most assured debut split fairly neatly between upbeat funk and well-crafted ballads that manage to avoid the usual sentimentality."
+He concluded, "It's a fine testament to two young men who are set to become one of the most important soul discoveries of the decade."